louis-earl/one-way-wellington/README.md

 # One Way Wellington
 Welcome to the One Way Wellington repository!
 This is a student project developed by Louis Earl, for Massey University and Wellington-based client, WREDA

-![alt text][logo]
+![OWW Promotional Poster][poster]

-[logo]: https://github.com/louieearl/one-way-wellington/blob/master/oww-poster.PNG "OWW Promotional Poster"
+[poster]: https://github.com/louieearl/one-way-wellington/blob/master/oww-poster.png "OWW Promotional Poster"

 ## The Game
 One Way Wellington is a 2D building/management game made in Unity.
 The goal is to transport as many creative passengers across the galaxy - to the coolest little capital on Earth.